-6. Requirements for data security
+6. Requirements for data security of wath on the mass of proge 1.

 The services offered in commercial database management systems are generally sufficient.
 However, many of the sytems for use on smaller micro-and personal computers, as well as the systems specialized in geometric and geographic data, do very often not provide the functionality necessary to manage large data collections over long periods of use.